h-tabatabaei/DockerMultiStage-demo/README.md

 # Using Build Pattern and Multi-stage Builds with Docker

+Note: for better experince use this file in raw mode

 Legacy Method:

 runnig sh bash.sh will create the application and its dependency. after that the script will provide the nginx based imaged container